kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/C/index.md

 directory.

 - **SDK core** - part responsible for starting an application main loop and execution control of the SDK itself.
-You may check corresponding API in the `kaa/platform/kaa_client.h` directory.
+You may check the corresponding API in the `kaa/platform/kaa_client.h` directory.

-- **Build system** - written using CMake, it allows to generate and customize project files without necessity of creating build infrastructure for every compiler or IDE used.
+- **Build system** - written using CMake, it allows to generate and customize project files without the necessity of creating build infrastructure for every compiler or IDE used.
 To get more familiar with CMake, refer to [the official documentation](https://cmake.org/).

 # Target support and portability